niilante/dnscrypt-proxy-android/README.md

 ## Installation
-1. Download latest `.zip` file from here or from [dnscrypt-proxy-android | CHANNEL](https://t.me/dnscrypt_proxy) on Telegram and flash it with Magisk Manager App or with your Recovery.
+1. Download latest `.zip` file from here or from  the [release channel](https://github.com/CHEF-KOCH/dnscrypt-proxy-android/releases) and flash it with Magisk Manager App or manually trough your TWRP recovery.
+You can also use GitHub's own "download" function to download the entire repository and flash it with your recovery.
 2. Reboot.
-3. Open AFWall+ and set custom script:
+3. (_optional_) Open [AFWall+](https://github.com/ukanth/afwall) and set (_via custom script_):

 **ENTER SCRIPT:**
 ```